 Respite Caregiver/Personal Care Aide

 These are people who work in the homes of children or adults with disabilities.
 When working with young people, the job is typically after school hours during the school year, on weekends, and may become full-time over the summers.
 Similar to nannies, they may do cooking or light housework, but the majority of their time will be spent providing companionship and care for their clients.
 If the client has profound needs, these aides should be fully versed in and comfortable with providing appropriate care, such as changing diapers, feeding tube maintenance, and transferring to and from wheelchairs.
 These workers can be independent contractors or work for agencies.
 Salaries vary, with PayScale users self-reporting range of $19,345 to $35,410 per year and Zippia stating an average salary of $71,000.
 This major difference may be explained by part-time vs. full-time pay—most are part-time, particularly when working with youth.

 Yes!
 Teachers inherently have skills that different industries desire.
 Having a growth mindset—the belief that personal development comes with hard work and dedication—is considered of the utmost importance by employers.
 They’re also looking for employees who can be creative, have excellent communication skills, and are experienced in cultural awareness.
 When writing your cover letters and resumes, be sure to emphasize these skills in addition to any job-specific abilities you have.

 Additionally, parents often want nannies or respite caregivers to have experience and training in working with children.

 What should I expect while job searching?

 Expect stress and anxiety, even if you have a good financial cushion.
-This is not to scare you away from searching—these feelings are temporary and will likely go away once you find a job—but it is good to be prepared to experience those emotions.
+This statement is not to scare you away from searching—these feelings are temporary and will likely go away once you find a job—but it’s good to be prepared to experience those emotions.